rpi-graduate-council/grad-wiki/README.md

 ---
 ## Wiki Structure

+### Front-End
+For quick a quick lookup/browse, best to use this publicly-facing [Website](https://publish.obsidian.md/rpi-grad-wiki).

+**How-to**: On desktop/laptop devices, use the navigation+search pane on the left.
+On mobile device, press the three lines on the top left corner to bring up navigation.

 ### Back-End
 The actual Wiki database containing meta-data and all of history lives in this [GitHub Repository](https://github.com/rpi-graduate-council/grad-wiki/).

-**How to use**: You can download the entire Wiki as a zip file, if you prefer to have it on your machine.
+**How-to**: You can download the entire Wiki as a zip file, if you prefer to have it on your machine.
 Written in [MarkDown](https://en.wikipedia.org/wiki/markdown), the _.md_ files can be opened with any plain text editor.
 For complete functionality, use the [Obsidian](https://obsidian.md/) note-taking application.
 In its folder structure, the folder
 - _\_assets_ contains all supplementary materials (pdfs, images, etc.), embedded in the Wiki's pages;
 - _.obsidian_ contains Obsidian-related configuration files.

-### Front-End
-We use this publicly-facing [Webpage](https://publish.obsidian.md/rpi-grad-wiki) to display the Wiki's content.

-**How to browse**: Use the navigation/search pane on the left.
-On your phone, press the three lines on the top left to bring it up.

 ---
 ## This Wiki is Built By